ShashaHan-collab/PreA-OutpatientRCT/README.md

 * **Source plot**: Plotting code for generating the figures listed above.

 # Usage
-* Classification Analysis: Run the code in the **Classification analysis/** folder to reproduce the classification results.
+* Classification Analysis: Run the code in the **Classification analysis/** folder to reproduce the classification analysis.

 * Data Visualization: Use the data in **Source data/** with the plotting code in **Source plot/** to regenerate Figures 3, 4, and Extended Data Figure 1.